College of Engineering Celebrates Outstanding Faculty

 Cassady serves as Director of Freshman Engineering for the College of Engineering.
 He led the creation of the program, which was intended to address concerns about the retention and graduation rates associated with first-year engineering students at the University of Arkansas.
 During his time as Director of the program, second-year retention, four-year graduation, and six-year graduation rates (within the College of Engineering) for first-year engineering students have increased by approximately 10 percent.
 His primary research interests include reliability engineering (with an emphasis in equipment maintenance planning), statistical quality control, and strategic decision-making in sports.
 His research has been supported by more than $2.5 million in grants and contracts and has resulted in more than 25 journal articles, more than 35 conference papers, more than 70 seminars and presentations, 6 Ph.D. dissertations, 16 M.S. theses, and 5 B.S. honors theses.
 He teaches courses in reliability and maintainability engineering, operations research, probability and statistics, and statistical quality control.
 He joined the faculty in 2000.

 Dennis also announced the winner of the John Imhoff Award for Teaching.
 The Imhoff awards were established in 2004 by John Imhoff, former head and founder of the industrial engineering department, to recognize faculty members who have excelled in research and teaching in the College of Engineering.
-John White, Distinguished Professor of industrial engineering, received this award.
+John White, Chancellor Emeritus and Distinguished Professor of industrial engineering, received this award.

 The full Newswire story can be viewed here.